DoHKapJleoHe/Flow9/README.md

 6 LAB:
 Implement a calculator, which uses a reverse polish notation (RPN) expressions with int consts, + and *, and calculates its values.

+7 LAB: Enrich the language of arithmetic expressions with subtraction, division, negation and variables.
+The new language is a language of algebraic expressions.
+Write a function, which computes the value of a given algebraic expression with given set of values of variables (caution: the value is rational).